PATHOLOGY EXAMS ARE VALUABLE

 We have followed the evolution of

-the importance of placenta pathology exams since 1978.
+the importance of placenta pathology exams since 1978 when I took Dr. Doug Shanklin's course in "pathology of the placenta".
 Pathology residency training programs prior

 to that time gave practically no teaching on placental pathology.
 Most hospitals froze the

 placentas for reagent companies ( a sort of primitive form of recycling...before the days of